<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 To learn more about the certificate, please contact the Director of GPS, Dr. Eban Goodstein, ebangood@bard.edu.
 Please APPLY HERE.

-Who chooses the Certificate in Sustainability and Social Enterprise?
+Who chooses the Certificate in Sustainability and Climate Solustions?

-Have you ever thought about starting a business or a non-profit to solve some of the world's biggest challenges?
-This Certificate introduces students from all disciplines-- arts, communciation, design, natural science, social science, engineers and others-- to the skills and mindset needed to lead mission-drive enterprises.
+Have you ever thought about ways to help solve some of the world's biggest challenges?
+This Certificate introduces students from all disciplines-- arts, communciation, design, natural science, social science, engineers and others-- to the skills and mindset needed to drive solutions to sustainability and climate challenges.